batcholi/XenonCode/README.md

 - `input` Define an input function
 - `;` or `//` Comments
 - one or more tabs, meaning we're within a function body, then the following rules apply:
+- an entry point defined by the implementation

 ### Function body
 - `var` Declare a new variable in this local scope